 The Project SAFE Group Intervention was developed in 1996 by Dr. David Hansen and the graduate students in the Child Maltreatment Lab.
 Project SAFE is part of the Family Interaction Skills Clinic (FISC), a specialty clinic through the Psychological Consultation Center at the University of Nebraska-Lincoln (UNL).
 Doctoral students in the Clinical Psychology Training Program serve as therapists for Project SAFE and are supervised by licensed clinical psychologists.
-Project SAFE services are currently offered free of charge at the Child Advocacy Center and include child care for children in the family not involved in the therapy sessions.
+Project SAFE services are currently offered free of charge at the Child Advocacy Center and include prosocial play groups for children in the family not involved in the therapy sessions.

 Project SAFE (Sexual Abuse Family Education) is a standardized treatment program for sexually abused youth and their nonoffending family members.
 Children who are abused often experience a variety of emotional and behavioral reactions and benefit from opportunities to discuss their feelings and experiences.
 In addition to helping their child through these challenges, caregivers also deal with their own feelings about what happened and also benefit from the opportunity to share their experiences.